Air Purifier - From A to Z: The Complete Beginners Guide

 - Gasoline, paint and other off-gassing chemicals

 Not to mention pollen and other allergens that are brought in from the outside.

-It seems allergies are getting worse every year.
-That's because they are.
+If it seems like allergies are getting worse every year, that's because they are.
 This chart shows the trends.

 Source: Comedy Central

 Remember the formaldehyde issues from Chinese flooring by Lumber Liquidators and dry wall issues?

 There are also issues related to gas leaks.
 And this issue is expected to continue.
 The New York Times and USA Today reported on this.